Characters of the Marvel Cinematic Universe: M–Z: Soren

-Soren (portrayed by Sharon Blynn) is a Skrull and the wife of Talos.
+Soren (portrayed by Sharon Blynn in Captain Marvel and Spider-Man: Far From Home, and Charlotte Baker in Secret Invasion) is a Skrull and the wife of Talos.
 She is an original character in the MCU.
-The couple have an unnamed daughter (portrayed by Harriet L. Ophuls and Auden L. Ophuls).
-In 2024, she disguises as Maria Hill with Talos as Nick Fury while they help Spider-Man and Mysterio with the Elementals until discovering Mysterio's fraudulent nature.
+The couple have a daughter named G'iah (portrayed by Harriet L. Ophuls and Auden L. Ophuls).
+In 1995, she and other Skrull refugees are reunited with Talos.
+They are offered help from Carol Danvers in finding a home in space.
+However, with no luck, they return to Earth and Soren agrees to join Nick Fury's crew.
+In 2024, she disguises herself as Maria Hill with Talos as Fury while they help Spider-Man and Mysterio with the Elementals until discovering Mysterio's fraudulent nature.
+By 2026, it is revealed that she was killed by Gravik.